 Which is cheaper between decking and pavers?
-When it comes to hardscaping your patio, you have two options.
-Either go with a composite decking or choose pavers.
+When it comes to hardscaping your patio, you have two options, either go with ultra decking or pavers.
 If you plan to design your outdoor space, which one of the two is cheaper?
 And aside from costs, what other factors that you should weigh in on when choosing between the two?

 Which is Cheaper?

 For construction projects, every homeowner wants to save as much money as possible.
 Reducing cost, using durable and long-lasting materials, and even doing it themselves are some of the best ways to do it.
-With regards to building your outdoor space, is a deck cheaper than a pavement?
+With regards to building your outdoor space, is a decking cheaper than a pavers?
 It depends.

 Many factors affect how much you’ll spend whether you’re using decking or pavers for outdoor flooring.
 The biggest factor that will affect the cost is the materials you intend to use.
 For pavers, cement, concrete, and stone bricks are some of the cheapest options that you can choose.
 Graphite, sandstone, and porcelain are the more expensive side of the spectrum.
 They can be many times more costly than usual stone pavements.

 Likewise, decking also differs in cost depending on the material of use.
 Wood is by far the cheapest material, softwood being more affordable than hardwood materials.
 Next step up in price is PVC, followed by composite decking.
 They are significantly more expensive than most wooden decks.
 However, a few exceptions exist.
 For instance, you may find types of hardwood, such as Ipe and exotic varieties, which will cost as much as, if not more than, the price of synthetic decks.

 Overall, you may find pavers as generally cheaper than decking.
 However, aside from the total cost, there are a few other things you should consider to get the most out of your money.